-In a few cases, citizens of certain countries can travel to the United States freely without a visa.
-However, they must meet specific requirements to do so.
-You can check the Travel Without A Visa section on the DOS website to learn more about this.
-For now, here’s a practical and step-by-step guide on how to get a work visa to help you with your dream career in the USA.
+In limited cases, citizens or nationals of Visa Waiver Program countries may travel to the United States without a visitor visa for tourism or business for stays of 90 days or less, but they must have a valid ESTA approval and cannot use the program to take up U.S. employment.
+You can check the Visa Waiver Program section on the Department of State website to learn more.
+For now, here’s a practical step-by-step guide on how to apply for an employment-based immigrant visa to help you pursue your career in the U.S.

 Steps to Apply for a U.S. Work Visa